samisalkosuo/clipasswordmgr/README.rst

 Command Line Password Manager is a tool to manage accounts/passwords in the command line.
 All accounts/passwords are stored in an encrypted file, protected by user given passphrase.

+Command line interface includes command history, keyboard shortcuts to copy password and other info, and other nice command line UI features.

 Encryption/decryption is done using Python cryptography library: https://cryptography.io/en/latest/.

 Requirements